acroy/Quantum.jl/docs/docs.md

 In the second operation, `r| 10 ⟩ = sqrt(11) | 11 ⟩` produces an eigenvector
 `| 11 ⟩` that, while an eigenstate of the abstract operator `r`, is not an eigenvector of the matrix `rrep`.
-Thus, the design choice that QuantumJL be limited to finite  dimensional subspaces of the Hilbert space is upheld in a consistent manner.
+In this way, functionally constructed instances of `OperatorRep` are consistent with the limitation that `Basis` objects be finite dimensional subspaces of an abstract infinite dimensional Hilbert space.

 Another feature of QuantumJL's `OperatorRep` implementation is a function that computes the partial trace, which is useful for performing entanglement